mikro-orm/mikro-orm/docs/docs/guide/03-project-setup.md

 import { initORM } from '../src/db.js';

 export async function initTestApp(port: number) {
   // this will create all the ORM services and cache them const { orm } = await initORM({
     // no need for debug information, it would only pollute the logs
     debug: false,
     // we will use in-memory database, this way we can easily parallelize our tests
     dbName: ':memory:',
-      // this will ensure the ORM discovers TS entities, with ts-node or ts-jest
+    // this will ensure the ORM discovers TS entities, with ts-node, ts-jest and vitest
-      // it gets inferred automatically, but we are using vitest here
+    // it will be inferred automatically, but we are using vitest here
-      tsNode: true,
+    // tsNode: true,
   });

   // create the schema so we can use the database await orm.schema.createSchema();

   const { app } = await bootstrap(port);

   return app;
 }
 ```